What Is a Wedding Website?

 A wedding website is a special webpage created just for your wedding day.
-It’s used to aid you in communicating with your guests about the details of the celebration, such as the weekend itinerary, the formality of attire, where you’re registered, travel information and hotels you’ve reserved (or would recommend) in the area, as well as more details about your story as a couple.
+It’s a one-stop shop used to help you communicate crucial wedding details with your friends and family (only those who are wedding guest, of course!), such as venue details, the weekend itinerary, the dress code, where you’re registered, travel and accommodation information, as well as photos.
 For some couples, it’s also how guests RSVP to the wedding.
 Think of it as an online help desk for your wedding day.

 The goals of wedding websites are to:

-- Communicate with guests important details that aren’t included on the invitation.
+- Communicate with wedding guests and share important details that aren’t included in the invitation suite.

 - Provide more background info about you and your partner.